settlemint/docs/docs/using-platform/15_dev-tools/25_dev-tools.md

 ## Introduction

 To make development easier, we offer Development tools.
-These tools are designed to help you build your dApp faster, whether it is smart contract development, or your dApp's frontend and backend.
+These tools are designed to help you build your decentralized application (dApp) faster, whether it is smart contract development, or your dApp's frontend and backend.

 We offer the following tools: